 My Blood Orange No Churn Ice Cream is a delicious seasonal treat but it can be enjoyed all year round if you use ordinary oranges.
 I was introduced to these easy to make no churn ice cream desserts by the wonderful Nigella Lawson in her book Nigella Bites.
 Over the years, Nigella has developed loads of recipes for this easy to make treat and this recipe is an adapted version of hers for No Churn Bitter Orange Ice Cream.
 Perfect for entertaining, no churn ice creams take no time at all to whip up in the morning.
 They can then simply be stashed in the freezer to serve in the evening.

-Blood oranges are so named because their flesh is blood red and there’s nothing like the gorgeous pink colour they give this seasonal recipe.
+Blood oranges are so named because their flesh varies in colour from dark orange to blood red.
+They give this seasonal recipe a gorgeous pink colour.
 However, you can definitely use ordinary oranges when blood oranges are not available.
 I have seen blood orange juice on sale out of season in US supermarkets and while fresh, in season is always better I honestly cannot see why this would not work – although this does leave you without orange rind for the recipe.
 In this case I’d simply use the grated rind (zest) of an ordinary orange.
 Did you know you can store grated orange zest in the freezer?
 If I’m squeezing fresh oranges I almost always grate the rind and freeze it to use in recipes at a later date.